OpenframeProject/Openframe-Server/README.md

 ```
 $ gulp
 ```

+Take a look at the `Gulpfile` for details on the build.

 ### Local Config
 There are some default settings located in `openframe/settings.py`.
 You can create your own `openframe/settings_local.py` and override any of these settings.